Feeding and swallowing consultation information appointments are scheduled over a two day period, usually on a Monday/Tuesday or Wednesday/Thursday.

-The therapists will talk to you about your concerns about your child's eating and drinking.
+The occupational therapist and speech-language pathologist will talk to you about your concerns about your child's eating and drinking.
 They will look in your child's mouth and will watch your child eating and drinking.

 - a small variety of foods that your child likes and/or is having particular feeding difficulties with, such as a puree, a soft food, lumpy food, chewing and biting foods (regular foods), and liquids